adil192/SamsungAppsPatcher/README.md

 ## Patching the apps

-1. Download the apks of each of these (I got them from [apkmirror](https://www.apkmirror.com/)) and any other plugins you need.
-I also got the galaxy buds plugin (com.samsung.accessory.fridaymgr).
+1. Download the unmodified apks of the following if you need them (I got them from [apkmirror](https://www.apkmirror.com/)).
+Save these into the `SamsungAppsPatcher/apks` folder, overwriting an existing dummy file if one exists (this is to make sure the names match up with the patch files).
+If a dummy file doesn't exist, just name the apk something short and descriptive.
+Then delete any dummy files that you haven't replaced.

-   1. Samsung Accessory Service (com.samsung.accessory)
+   1. accessoryservice.apk: Samsung Accessory Service (com.samsung.accessory) *[REQUIRED]*
+   2. shealth.apk: Samsung Health (com.sec.android.app.shealth) *[REQUIRED]*
-   2. Galaxy Wearable (com.samsung.android.app.watchmanager)
+   3. wearable.apk: Galaxy Wearable (com.samsung.android.app.watchmanager) *[REQUIRED]*
-   3. Galaxy Watch PlugIn (com.samsung.android.geargplugin)
+   4. watchplugin.apk: Galaxy Watch Plugin (com.samsung.android.geargplugin)
-   4. Samsung Health (com.sec.android.app.shealth)
-2. Rename each apk to something simpler (e.g. rename the Samsung Accessory app to `accessory.apk` and so on).
-They can be named whatever you want, just make sure that the Galaxy Watch PlugIn is named "watchplugin.apk" and Samsung Health is named "shealth.apk" to correspond with the patch files.
-3. Delete the dummy files in the `SamsungAppsPatcher/apks` folder and move the new apks into it.
+   5. gearfit2plugin.apk: Gear Fit2 Plugin
+   6. gearsportplugin.apk: Gear S Plugin
+   7. budsplugin.apk: Galaxy Buds Plugin
+   8. budsproplugin.apk: Galaxy Buds Pro Plugin
+   9. Other plugins: These will probably work fine unless they're a watch and need to integrate with samsung health, which means they need a specific signature verification patch.

-4. Open a terminal in the `SamsungAppsPatcher` folder.
-Run `./wearable-patcher.sh` to automatically patch the apps from the `SamsungAppsPatcher/apks` folder.
+2. Open a terminal in the `SamsungAppsPatcher` folder.
+Run `./wearable-patcher.sh` to automatically patch all the apps from the `SamsungAppsPatcher/apks` folder.
    - Sidenote: you can also patch a specific app like this: `./wearable-patcher.sh shealth`.

-5. Install the patched apks!
+3. Install the patched apks!
 You can do this with the `./wearable-installer.sh` script to batch install them, or just install them regularly.